 meet pete

-Peter Fosselman has more than 30 years of diverse experience working in government across city, county, and state levels, serving in both appointed and elected positions.
-He pursued studies in Urban Studies followed by Landscape Design, combining a strong foundation in planning and environmental design.
+Peter Fosselman has more than 35 years of diverse experience working in the private sector and government across city, county, and state levels, serving in both appointed and elected positions.
+He pursued studies in Urban Studies at Virginia Tech followed by Landscape Design at George Washington, combining a strong foundation in planning and urban design.
 In 2017, he was honored to be part of the inaugural group of Fellows at the Rose Center with the Urban Land Institute, an experience that further enriched his expertise in urban development and public service.

 From 2007 to 2016, Pete served as the Mayor of Kensington, where he spearheaded significant improvements that transformed the community.
 Under his leadership, the town adopted a comprehensive new plan, enhanced its streets for better safety and accessibility, implemented professional marketing strategies, and hosted numerous community events to foster local engagement.
 Additionally, Pete introduced the county's first eco-friendly storm drain parking system, setting a new standard for environmental responsibility.
 Beyond his mayoral duties, he served as President of the Maryland Mayors’ Association from 2015 to 2016, representing the interests of all 154 mayors across the state.
 In recognition of his expertise, the U.S. State Department invited him in 2012 to Croatia to share insights and best practices in community engagement and economic growth, highlighting his role as a leader in public service.